jdbi/jdbi-docs/_posts/0800-1-29-fluent_queries.md

 h.close();
 {% endhighlight %}

-The defauly representation of a result row is a Map&lt;String, Object&gt;, as can be seen when the Query is first created.
+The default representation of a result row is a Map&lt;String, Object&gt;, as can be seen when the Query is first created.
 To map the rows to something else we use a [ResultSetMapper](http://jdbi.org/apidocs/org/skife/jdbi/v2/tweak/ResultSetMapper.html).
 A number of mappers are included, such as the [StringMapper](http://jdbi.org/apidocs/org/skife/jdbi/v2/util/StringMapper.html) static instance we use here to extract a String from position 1 (the first thing) in each row.

 Finally, we execute the query via one of several methods, in this case list(), which eagerly maps all rows and stores them in a List.